 It’s super easy to make safe and effective DIY cleaning products with vinegar, baking soda and antibacterial essential oils like tea tree and lemon.
-There are also many great cleaning companies like Branch Basics, Seventh Generation and Honest that work well and make all the non-toxic cleaning products you need!
+There are also many great cleaning companies like Branch Basics, Force of Nature and Clean Cult that work well and make all the non-toxic cleaning products you need!

 We spend nearly a third of our life sleeping, so the quality of your mattress matters.
 Most mattresses, especially older ones, contains many chemicals like VOCs and formaldehyde, and flame retardants.
 Scary fact: flame retardants are known carcinogens (aka what can cause cancer).

 When looking for a new mattress or mattress pad, look for ones made from safer materials including natural latex, organic cotton, organic wool and organic bamboo.
 Check out safer brands, including Avocado, Naturepedic, Spindle, Intellibed, Plushbeds, Loom and Leaf, Obasan, Essentia, Happsy and My Green Mattress.

 This one always makes me sad, but most candles are full of yucky chemicals.
 During my research, it was honestly very hard to find brands that are safe and none of my favorites made the cut.
 As always, do your research before bringing anything into your home.
 Ingredients to avoid in candles include paraffin wax, lead wicks (most candles are now made with cotton wicks but be sure to check), and artificial and synthetic fragrances.